Spafbi/icarus-profile-web-editor/README.md

-# ICARUS Profile Editor
+# Spafbi's ICARUS Profile Editor

-A lightweight, **100% client-side** web app for editing [ICARUS](https://store.steampowered.com/app/1149460/ICARUS/) (by RocketWerkz) character save files.
+A lightweight, **100% client-side** web app for editing [ICARUS](https://store.steampowered.com/app/1149460/ICARUS/) (by RocketWerkz) profile save files.
 It lets you adjust the in-game **meta-resources** — Ren, Exotics, Respec Points, and more — **toggle account unlock flags**, and **mark missions as completed** to grant their talents, all right in your browser.

 Built with plain HTML, CSS, and vanilla JavaScript.
 No build step, no framework, no backend.